We may earn money or products from the companies mentioned in this post.

 - The 10 Best Scuba Diving Wetsuits of 2019 – Reviewed and Compared

 For really cold water, 5mm should be the minimum thickness.
 A well constructed and designed pair uses material like stretch neoprene that provides warmth, a flexible, comfortable fit, and sturdy seams resistant to leakage.
 This post provides an explanation of the best features and reviews 8 models, 4 of which come in 5mm thickness:

 For really cold water diving with a wetsuit, a hood 5mm or thicker is advised.
 A hooded vest is an option that adds a layer of neoprene to the torso while eliminating the possibility of inflow at the neck.
 The Bare 7/3mm Ultrawarmth Hooded Vest, shown at right, is a good example.
 Here is a review and description of wetsuit hoods, 4 of which are 5mm or thicker:

 For cold water, the full foot fin without a boot is a non-starter.
 You’ll want a boot with 5mm of neoprene in thickness and a thick sole is helpful.
 The following post describes the features and characteristics to you look for with 9 of 12 boots reviewed having greater than 5mm in thickness:

 Other Cold Water Gear

 When diving in extremely cold water the regulator first stage freezing up is a consideration.
-To avoid this, the first stage needs to have an environmental seal which won’t allow the very cold sea water to get inside.
+To avoid this, the first stage needs to have an environmental seal that won’t allow the very cold seawater to get inside.
 The Atomic M1 Regulator is highly rated for cold water use.
 Here is my post on regulators where I describe features and characteristics and review several models rated for cold water usage:

 I hope you found this post on cold water equipment interesting and useful.
 If you have any questions or ideas, please feel free to share them in the comments section.
 If there is no comments section directly below, click here: >>comments<<